norsez/BDUIViewUpdateQueue/README.md

 A singleton class facilitates queuing on updating UITableView, UICollectionView, and other UIView based classes.

+This is an open-source-library-slash-`UITableView/UICollectionView` tutorial on updating the view asynchronously.

 ## Typical Uses
 UITableView (and UICollectionView) expects you to have all your data ready for populating your cells before drawing them on the view.
 In this case, when you insert, delete, `-batchUpdate…`, or `-reloadData`, your datasource state is synced up with your view state.
 Everything is great.